Mountainwatch | Matt Wiseman

 Going off the above aerial footage it’s clear Buller has terrain for all-comers and some lines that are uniquely Buller.
 The resort itself rests in the alpine with the skiing opportunities fanning out beneath it, making it one of the few Australian (and worldwide) resorts that require a chairlift back up to your accommodation and not a dreaded ‘last run’ down.

 You’d be forgiven for thinking of Bourke Street first when hearing of Mt Buller but it’s not just bunny slopes that the place does well.
 In fact, 35% of terrain there is touted for advanced riders and 45% for intermediate riders.
 When the snow falls, the southern slopes with their steep and technical skiing beckon, whilst tree runs deep on the northside are seriously entertaining when the snow settles low enough.

 For better or worse – we think better – the Tirol t-bar dissuades the majority of punters, keeping pockets of fresh stuff around longer and there is some fun to be had down around Chalet Creek.

-If t-bars aren’t your thing – we don’t blame you – you’ll be pleased to hear Mt Buller has the largest ski lift network in Victoria, with 13 chairlifts out of a possible 22 lifts.
+If t-bars aren’t your thing you’ll be pleased to hear Mt Buller has the largest ski lift network in Victoria, with 13 chairlifts out of a possible 20 lifts.

 Perhaps the greatest advertisement for Buller’s more technical terrain is the fact it is host to Australia’s first ever big-mountain Freeride event – Buller X. There’s even a webcast so you can watch the comp from the comfort of your coach.

-Whilst timing you’re trip to Buller to coincide with the spectacle of Buller X is not easily done, in light of the competition dates flexibility surrounding weather and conditions, this shouldn’t stop you from visiting Buller and even braving the course for yourself.
-However, be aware that the chutes tackled in competition are probably beyond even what we might consider a double black diamond in Australia.
+While timing your trip to Buller to coincide with the spectacle of Buller X is not easy, it’s worth following the event updates so you can rally if it gets called on.
+The month-long event window is in September when there is the best chance of a sufficient and stable snowpack in the event zone.
+It’s also a banger time to enjoy off-peak turns and sweet spring days.
+However, be aware the chutes tackled in competition are probably beyond even what we might consider a double black diamond in Australia.